prasanna-muppidwar/Agrigenie-Crop-Prediction-App/README.md

 ## Contact
 If you have any questions, suggestions, or feedback, feel free to reach out:

+## Credits
+The Entire Projects is our Mini Project in association with Department of Artificial Intelligence , GH Raisoni College of Engineering Nagpur by Pawan Bhayde and Prasanna Muppidwar
 - Your Name: [Pawan Bhayde]
 - Project Link: GitHub Repository